 - QQ and QR – two different classes must be taken to complete the Quantitative and Formal Reasoning learning goals.
 Even if you take a class that is on both the QQ and QR lists, you still need at least one course that meets QQ and at least one course that meets QR.
 The Quantitative and Formal Reasoning requirement specifies that TWO classes must be completed (6 credits).

-3. Can I use a transfer course from a school other than Rutgers to meet the Core Curriculum learning goals?
+3. Can I use a transfer course from a school other than Rutgers or AP courses to meet the Core Curriculum learning goals?

-Transfer courses CANNOT be used to meet the 21st Century Challenge (21C) or Writing and Communication with Revision (WCr) learning goals.
+Transfer and AP courses CANNOT be used to meet the Contemporary Challenges (CCO/CCD) or Writing and Communication with Revision (WCr) learning goals.
 These learning goals must be satisfied by taking Rutgers University-New Brunswick courses.
 Transfer students who took Expository Writing before matriculating at Rutgers may have the course in transfer count toward the Expository Writing (WC) learning goal, but current SAS students may not take Expository Writing anywhere other than Rutgers University-New Brunswick, 01:355:101.

 Transfer courses that have been evaluated by the cognate department at Rutgers and determined to be the exact equivalent of Rutgers University-New Brunswick courses certified to meet the NS, HST, SCL, AH, WCd, QQ, QR, or ITR goals may be used to meet Core Curriculum learning goals

 4. Can I use a Rutgers University-Newark or Rutgers University-Camden class to meet Core Curriculum learning goals?